oarepo/oarepo-model-builder/docs/extension-packaging.md

 `pip install my-extension[builder]`) will have the builder part installed.

-User who uses oarepo-model-builder to generate the model will be covered as well, as the generated pyproject.toml will include the extension with runtime extras.
+User who uses oarepo-model-builder to generate the model will be covered as well, as the generated setup.cfg will include the extension with runtime extras.

 But if this extension is used by someone out of the oarepo-model-builder ecosystem, he should be always guided to install it as ``pip install my-extension[runtime]`` as otherwise no dependencies